treeman/jonashietala/posts/2023-03-14-battling_burnout.markdown

 It shouldn't be like this, but I feel sad or bad when I'm not trying to improve at something.

-And what stresses me out even more are the things I **should** be doing, but haven't started yet.
+And what stresses me out even more are the things I **"should"** be doing, but haven't started yet.
 For instance:

 - [Make a roguelike][make-roguelike] in Rust
 - Create a board game